pulumi/providertest/pulumitest/README.md

 ## Asserts

-In parallel to the `autotest` module, the `autoassert` module contains a selection of functions for asserting on the results of the automation API:
+The `assertup` and `assertpreview` modules contain a selection of functions for asserting on the results of the automation API:

 ```go
 assertup.HasNoDeletes(t, upResult)